DeviCatOutlet/devicatoutlet.github.io/quotes.md

 * 39: "Devi looking like an elf today ![devicatAww](https://static-cdn.jtvnw.net/emoticons/v2/emotesv2_205b69abc2a44c47b939c9033bd04db9/default/light/1.0 "devicatAww") ." -SoulBoundKai: (19-Apr-24)
 * 40: "she looks more like a magical anime unicorn who's the Canadian reincarnation of Bob Ross to me!" -Ironmania2003: (19-Apr-24)
 * 41: "if you press fullscreen, your monitor becomes strawberry flavoured try it chat ![devicatHeh](https://static-cdn.jtvnw.net/emoticons/v2/306362206/default/light/1.0 "devicatHeh") ." -kevinjmc32: (19-Apr-24)
+* 42: "for our UK friends happy Twenty Four day." -mlasuk: (20-Apr-24)
+* 43: "put me in there, pocket Tiggy, I'll give you 3 quotes a day" -TiggyDoodler: (20-Apr-24)

 There may be quotes newer than these that have yet to be collected.